 The student attendance policy for each postsecondary program is consistent with industry standards.
-In an effort to develop appropriate professional skills, students are expected to attend all class sessions.
-As expected in the workplace, when it is necessary to be absent due to illness or emergency situations, the student MUST notify the faculty directly at least ONE HOUR PRIOR to the start of class/clinical on the date of absence unless extenuating circumstance occurs.
-Failure to comply with notification will result in a zero in the clinical or professional skills grade for the day missed.
+In an effort to develop appropriate professional skills, students are expected to attend all class/clinical sessions.
+As expected in the workplace, when it is necessary to be absent due to illness or emergency situations, the student MUST notify the faculty directly at least ONE HOUR PRIOR to the start of class/clinical on the date of absence, unless extenuating circumstance occurs.
+Failure to comply with notification will result in a zero in the clinical and/or professional skills grade for the day missed.
+If the student is more than 30 minutes late arriving on-site to a clinical day, they will be marked absent for the whole day and will not be allowed to stay at the clinical site, unless they have obtained prior authorization from the HSE department coordinator.

-Failure of notification will result in:
+Failure of attendance/tardy notification will result in:

-- 1. First Occurrence- A written counseling and discussion with HSE Coordinator - 2.
-Second Occurrence- Any of the following may occur: - A Student Intervention Team (SIT) meeting may be scheduled. - Clinical Probation - Professional Probation - 3.
-Third Occurrence- Possible dismissal from the program and will result in an automatic (SIT) meeting.
+- 1. First Occurrence- A written counseling with the instructor. - 2.
+Second Occurrence- Any of the following may occur: - A Pre-SIT meeting between the student, instructor and HSE Department Coordinator. - Skills/Clinical Probation - Professional Skills Probation - 3.
+Third Occurrence- Possible dismissal from the program and will result in an automatic SIT meeting to include the Student Intervention Team.

 Campus attendance is kept via a computerized system.
-It is the responsibility of the student to log in and out in order to receive credit for class time.
+It is the responsibility of the student to log in, out and review their attendance log in order to receive credit for class time.
 This allows the school to keep accurate attendance records for the actual number of hours and minutes attended.
 Faculty are not expected to manually enter student attendance.